SDFIdk/skraafoto_stac_public/README.md

 ### Update 2023.06.13
-Python image locked to version 3.8.5 as higher versionen introduces a bug with pip where egg files isn't created linking to stac_fastapi dev install
+Python image locked to version 3.8.5 as higher versionen introduces a bug with pip where egg files isn't created linking to stac_fastapi dev install.
+Most likely newer version of pip is the issue.

 ## Configuration